Afraym-Herz/E-commerce/README.md

 doing section :

-1 - access infos in bestSellerGridView
+1 - make decision accept reviews in form or add it manually 2 - accept it carfully
-2 - add circule progress indicator by skeltonizer and add it in loading case 3 -
+3 -
 4 -